 - It doesn't display results during a scan

 - Not suitable for non-technical users

 It's a common misconception that running a hard disk recovery tool is all that's required.
-Not every case of data loss necessitates the use of professional-grade data recovery tools.
+Not every data loss case necessitates using professional-grade data recovery tools.

-You may be able to recover data using the built-in capabilities of your operating system in certain circumstances, with hard disk recovery software, hard disk recovery software, recovering data from a hard drive after a computer crash or virus attack.
-We would recommend using EaseUS EaseUS Data Recovery Wizard for its simplicity and the number of features that are unmatched in quality on the market.
+You may recover data using your operating system's built-in capabilities in certain circumstances, with hard disk recovery software and hard disk recovery software recovering data from a hard drive after a computer crash or virus attack.
+We recommend using EaseUS EaseUS Data Recovery Wizard for its simplicity and the number of features unmatched in quality on the market.

 Was This Page Helpful?

 Daisy is the Senior editor of the writing team for EaseUS.
 She has been working in EaseUS for over ten years, starting from a technical writer to a team leader of the content group.
 As a professional author for over 10 years, she writes a lot to help people overcome their tech troubles.

 Evan Galasso is a digital forensics and data recovery engineer with over 10 years of experience in the field.
 He presents opinions on the current state of storage media, reverse engineering of storage systems and firmware, and electro-mechanical systems of SSDs and HDDs.

 EaseUS Data Recovery Wizard is a powerful system recovery software, designed to enable you to recover files you’ve deleted accidentally, potentially lost to malware or an entire hard drive partition.
 Read More

 EaseUS Data Recovery Wizard is the best we have seen.
 It's far from perfect, partly because today's advanced disk technology makes data-recovery more difficult than it was with the simpler technology of the past.
 Read More